Vonng/pigsty/docs/s-install.md

 ### Prepare

-Prepare a node (vm & vagrant & cloud vps), which will be used as [meta](c-arch.md#meta) node (admin controller)
+Prepare a node (vm & vagrant & cloud vps), which will be used as [meta](c-arch.md#meta-node) node (admin controller)

 * Kernel: Linux
 * Arch: x86_64
 * OS: CentOS 7.8.2003 (RHEL 7.x and equivalent is OK)
 * SSH accessibility

-**Pigsty runs in standalone mode on a single meta node by default**.
-You can prepare additional nodes for extra postgres clusters/instances.
+Pigsty runs in standalone mode by default (runs everything on a single node) You can prepare additional nodes for extra postgres clusters/instances.

-In large-scale production environments, three or more management nodes are typically deployed to provide redundancy.
+In real-world large-scale production environments, 3 or more meta nodes are recommended to provide redundancy.

 ----------------